Engee documentation

 Yes

-# Turbulent flow lower Reynolds number limit — end of transition between laminar and turbulent regimes
+# Turbulent flow lower Reynolds number limit — the end of the transition between laminar and turbulent modes

 Details

-The Reynolds number value corresponding to the end of the transition from laminar to turbulent regime.
-Below this value, viscous forces begin to dominate, resulting in a transition from turbulent to laminar flow.
-By default, this value corresponds to a round tube with a smooth inner surface.
+The value of the Reynolds number corresponding to the end of the transition from the laminar to the turbulent regime.
+Below this value, viscous forces begin to dominate, as a result of which the flow passes from a turbulent to a laminar regime.
+The default value corresponds to a round tube with a smooth inner surface.

 Default value